-A fast growing vine with trailing stems of bright green variegated leaves, golden pothos stays green even when it’s kept in the dark.
+A fast growing vine with trailing stems of bright green variegated leaves, golden pothos can survive even in low-light situations.
 Perhaps that’s why it’s also known as Devil’s Ivy.
 Pothos works well in hanging baskets or cascading off the side of a table or bureau.
 It also absorbs formaldehyde.

 Plant care tip: Cut back long stems as needed to keep the plant looking full and healthy.
-One of the most resilient houseplants, pothos will survive even in low light conditions.
-Some sun, however, is necessary to keep its leaves’ variegation.
+Pothos is one of the most resilient houseplants available.
+However, it requires some sun in order to maintain its leaves’ variegation.
 It’s best to allow soil to dry out between waterings.

-Cited by NASA as the number one best air-filtering houseplant, English ivy adds a timeless elegance to any room where it brightens up dark corners with its variegated cascading leaves.
-Easy to grow from cuttings, English ivy absorbs formaldehyde found in some housecleaning products as well as carpeting and furniture.
+Cited by NASA as the number one best air-filtering houseplant, English ivy adds elegance to any room with its variegated, cascading leaves.
+Easy to grow from cuttings, English ivy also absorbs formaldehyde found in some housecleaning products as well as carpeting and furniture.

-Plant care tip: English ivy is easy to grow in partial sunlight.
-It prefers moist soils and cooler room temperatures.
-Don’t let it dry out, though, or it will quickly shrivel up.
+Plant care tip: English ivy thrives in partial sunlight and prefers moist soil and cooler room temperatures.
+However, don’t let it dry out, or it will turn brown and shrivel up.

 A trailing indoor plant with dark green, heart-shaped leaves, the philodendron makes a great accent in any room.
-It is not a good option if you have kids or pets, however, since its leaves can be toxic if eaten.
-Like English ivy, the heartleaf philodendron is particularly good at absorbing formaldehyde.
+It is not a good option if you have kids or pets, however, since this houseplant’s leaves can be toxic if eaten.
+Like English ivy, Heartleaf philodendron is particularly good at absorbing formaldehyde.